OmnisStudio/Omnis-JSConstructRow/README.md

 # Omnis-JSConstructRow
 Library shows the contents of the row parameter you can pass to the $construct method of a JavaScript form instance.
 The app can be viewed here http://tinyurl.com/jsgallery8, click on ‘Construct Row’ in the list.
+For more information about the library, see the tech note: http://www.omnis.net/technotes/tnjs0004.jsp

 Requires Omnis Studio 8.1.2 or above.